NSW schools open, online resources ready

 “Already last week we had up to 30 per cent of parents who chose to keep students or their children at home and we appreciate and anticipate that number will increase.”

-Education Minister Sarah Mitchell says the state is well-prepared to tackle the challenges posed to schools by the COVID-19 outbreak.
+Education Minister Sarah Mitchell says the state is well-prepared to tackle the challenges posed by the COVID-19 outbreak.

-“We have been preparing for this since the beginning of the year,” she told reporters.

 “We are ready to transition and we have a lot of material that is ready to go.
 In challenging times we think this is the right decision to have made.”